tūtū with berries that killed early settlers' stock

 Main Threats

 Habitat loss from land clearance.
 Poisonous to livestock, leading to deliberate removal from farmland.
-Climate change affecting distribution.
-No significant conservation threats as the species is common and widespread in disturbed habitats.
+Climate change affects distribution.
+No significant conservation threats as the species is common.

 Population

 Populations stable and widespread.
 Common in forest margins, riverbanks, and disturbed areas throughout New Zealand.
 Not threatened by habitat loss because it thrives in disturbed conditions.
-Toxicity to livestock has led to removal from some farmland, but this does not threaten the species overall.
+Toxicity to livestock has led to removal from some farmland.

 Conservation Status